-Understanding bird courtship can help birders better appreciate the challenges birds face in finding suitable mates to raise the next generation.
-From mating dances, crazy poses and nest building to other elaborate displays, this behavior can be fascinating to witness.
+Understanding bird courtship can help birders better appreciate the challenges birds face in finding the best mates to raise the next generation.
+From mating dances, crazy poses, and nest building to other elaborate displays, this behavior can be fascinating to witness.
 When birders recognize courting birds, they can be sure to avoid disturbing these delicate rituals.

 Why Birds Use Courtship Rituals